blumilksoftware/environment/project_usage.md

             - "traefik.http.routers.NAME-https-router.tls=true"
 ```

-Where **NAME** should be replaced with your app name slug (no spaces) and **DOMAIN** should be replaced with an app name that you'll use in url, e.g.: if DOMAING is set to `my-app` then your app will be accessible with: `my-app.blumilk.local.env`.
+Where **NAME** should be replaced with your app name slug (no spaces) and **DOMAIN** should be replaced with an app name that you'll use in url, e.g.: if DOMAIN is set to `my-app` then your app will be accessible with: `my-app.blumilk.local.env`.

-You can also use `.env` file to provide domain name, e.g.:
+You can also use `.env` file in your project, to provide domain name, e.g.:

 ```yaml
 # docker-compose.yaml